Homological stability of topological moduli spaces

 Employing the improvement of \cref{remark:improvement}, the ranges with constant and abelian coefficients obtained from \cref{theorem:constant} agree with the ones established in \cite{Friedrich,GRWI,Perlmutter} (after extending \cite{Perlmutter} to abelian coefficients by adapting the methods of \cite{GRWI}).
 The cancellation result for connected sums of manifolds that we derive from \cref{corollary:cancellation} coincides with their cancellation results as well.
-Our main contribution lies in the application of \cref{theorem:twisted}, i.e.\,homological stability of moduli spaces of manifolds with respect to a large class of nontrivial coefficient systems, which has not been considered in the context of moduli spaces of high-dimensional manifolds so far.
-On path-components, it reads as follows.
+Our main contribution with respect moduli spaces of manifolds lies in the application of \cref{theorem:twisted}, i.e.~homological stability with respect to a large class of nontrivial coefficient systems, which has not yet been considered in the context of moduli spaces of high-dimensional manifolds.
+On path components, it reads as follows.